 Best Practices for the Audit File

 Without a doubt, the best practice is to have a written plan or policy in place.
-The plan/policy should clearly define the effective date, period of the plan, eligible employee or class of employees, performance criteria, bonus calculation with verifiable inputs, the form of payment, when the bonuses are to be paid.
+The plan/policy should clearly define the effective date, period of the plan, eligible employees or class of employees, performance criteria, bonus calculation with verifiable inputs, the form of payment, and when the bonuses are to be paid.
 The plan/policy should be written to enable an outsider to link an individual to a plan, recalculate the bonus with measurable and verifiable evidence and determine when the bonus should have been paid.
 If possible, include the FAR reference in any plan or policy to demonstrate an understanding of FAR compliance and internal controls.

 It’s best to pay cash bonuses to avoid confusion over the allowability of the form of payment.
 Try your best to award and pay bonuses and incentives in the period for which they were earned.
 And always retain support for each employee’s bonus.